Berlusconi ordered to do community service for tax conviction

 "I am very happy with this sentence because I certainly do not understand why he should have any kind of privileged position.
 If this is the punishment, even if it seems very small to me, then this is correct," said Rome resident Barbara Francavilla.

+(This story was refiled to restore dropped reference to Berlusconi's exclusion from Senate in paragraph 13)

-(Additional reporting by Manuela D'Alessandro; Writing by Silvia Aloisi; Editing by Giles Elgood, Peter Graff and Alastair Macdonald)
+(Additional reporting by Manuela D'Alessandro; Writing by Silvia Aloisi; Editing by Giles Elgood and Peter Graff)